Lesson 4: Writing data

 clause inserts data once.
 An Insert query with amatch

-clause inserts data multiple times, once for each match found.
+clause may insert data multiple times, once for each match found.

 Inserting polymorphic data